Kuzma nets 24, lifts Lakers past short-handed Hornets 101-93

 The game was largely a battle of backups, with the Hornets missing four starters due to injury and the Lakers three.

 Charlotte was missing more than 72% of its scoring with Terry Rozier and P.J.
 Washington joining LaMelo Ball, Gordon Hayward and Malik Monk on the bench.
-The Lakers, who are still without All-Stars LeBron James and Anthony Davis, were missing Markieff Morris due to a sprained left ankle.
+The Lakers, who are still without All-Stars LeBron James and Anthony Davis, were also missing Markieff Morris due to a sprained left ankle.

 The Lakers built a 10-point lead in the closing seconds of the third quarter behind a jumper by Schroder.

 But Charlotte cut the lead to one with 1:54 remaining behind a coast-to-coast layup and a 3-pointer from Graham.
-The Hornets had a chance to take the lead on their next possession, but Graham turned the ball over and Alex Caruso made them pay at the other end with a big 3 with 43 seconds left.
+The Hornets had a chance to take the lead after getting a defensive stop, but Graham turned the ball over and Alex Caruso made them pay at the other end with a clutch 3 with 43 seconds left.

+“That was a big shot to seal the game,” Vogel said of Caruso, who finished with 13 points and six assists.
+“He does so much dirty work for us that it was great to see him hit that shot. … He was the star of the game.”

+Added Drummond: “He’s a hell of a player.
+His plus-minus numbers say it.
+When he’s on the floor good things happen.”

-Graham missed a spinning 3-point attempt and Caruso made two free throws to push the lead to six with 28.1 left.
+Lacking go-to scorers in the clutch, the Hornets were forced to rely solely on Graham, who missed a spinning 3-point attempt on Charlotte’s next possession.
+Caruso made two free throws to push the lead to six with 28.1 left.

 Graham answered with a runner and the Cody Zeller appeared to come up with a steal in the backcourt before losing control of the ball.
 The Hornets were forced to foul and Kuzma slammed the door on Charlotte with four free throws down the stretch.